A max-type recursive model: some properties and open questions: Some additional rigorous results

 Notice that the last term is bounded because by Jensen's inequality,

 using Theorem \ref{t:G(Xn)(m)-1} at the last step.
 It follows that

 The proof is completed by an application of \eqref{h-linf_pi} and \eqref{h-lsup_pi}.

-{\bf Acknowledgments.} X.~C. was supported by NSFC grant No.~11531001.
+{\bf Acknowledgments.} X.~C. was supported by NSFC grants Nos.~11771286 and 11531001.
 M.~L.\ was supported by RFBR grant 16-01-00258.
 Part of the work was carried out when M.~L.\ and Z.~S.\ were visiting, respectively, LPMA Universit\'e Pierre et Marie Curie in June and July 2016, and New York University Shanghai in spring 2016; we are grateful to LPMA and NYUSH for their hospitality.

 \baselineskip=14pt

 {

 Xinxing Chen, School of Mathematical Sciences, Shanghai Jiaotong University, 200240 Shanghai, China, {\tt chenxinx@sjtu.edu.cn}